zhaokg/Rbeast/README.md

 [![View Rbeast on File Exchange](https://www.mathworks.com/matlabcentral/images/matlab-file-exchange.svg)](https://www.mathworks.com/matlabcentral/fileexchange/72515-rbeast)

-#### Installation and usage (Windows and Linux)
+#### Installation (Windows and Linux)

-The C code of BEAST has also been compiled into a Matlab mex library (i.e., `Rbeast.mexw64` for Windows and `Rbeast.mexa64` for Linux) with some wrapper matlab functions (e.g.,`beast.m`) similar to the R interface, all available at the `Rbeast\Matlab` folder above.
-Download the files to your local drive and run BEAST.
-Alternatively, run the following Matlab code to automatically download the files and install BEAST to your local drive:
+Install the Matlab version of BEAST automatically to a local folder of your choice by running
   ```Matlab
   % Installation path of your choice; Write permission needed; the var name has to be 'beastPath'
   beastPath = 'C:\rbeast\';
   eval(  webread( 'http://bit.ly/loadbeast', weboptions('cert','') )  );
   ```
+The above will download all the files in the Rbeast\Matlab folder at GitHub to the chosen folder: if `beastPath` is missing, a default temporary folder will be used.
+If the automatic script fails, please download the Matlab files from GitHub manually.
+These files include a Matlab mex library compiled from the C soure code (e.g., `Rbeast.mexw64` for Windows and `Rbeast.mexa64` for Linux) and some Matlab wrapper functions (e.g.,`beast.m`, and `beast123.m`) similar to the R interface, as well as some test datasets.

+#### Usage (Windows and Linux)
 The Matlab API is similar to those of R. Below is a quick example:
   ```Matlab
    help beast